nmwsharp/polyscope-py/README.md

 - Watch the github actions builds to ensure all wheels build successfully.
 The resulting binaries will be saved as artifacts if you want try test with them.
 - While you're waiting, update the docs, including the changelog.
 - Tag the commit with a tag like `v1.2.3`, matching the version in `setup.py`.
 This will kick off a new github actions build which deploys the wheels to PyPI after compilation.
+- If we are still doing builds with multiple rounds of actions, it may be necessary to manually upload some of the generated wheels.
+Download from the github actions `Summary/Artifacs` pane, then upload with `twine upload * --skip-existing`
 - Update the conda builds by committing to the [feedstock repository](https://github.com/conda-forge/polyscope-feedstock).
 This generally just requires bumping the version number and updating the hash in `meta.yml`.
 Since `meta.yml` is configured to pull source from PyPi, you can't do this until after the source build has been uploaded from the github action.